 Mozaic continues to make waves in Asian cuisine, and it seems likely that we will continue to rack up awards and further accolades as we strive to be the first Michelin star restaurant in Bali.

 Mozaic Offers Michelin Restaurant Quality in Bali

 There is a selection of menus and culinary experiences available.
-We advise all guests to allow at least 90 minutes to experience the food and drinks we offer, and you may want more time than this for the 8 course surprise menu.
+We advise all guests to allow at least 90 minutes to experience the food and drinks we offer, and you may want more time than this for the eight course surprise menu.
 Although the menus can vary, expect to find ingredients including locally sourced Indian Ocean prawns, Foie Gras, and Sturgeon Caviar.

-The ambience of a restaurant goes a long way to ensure diners’ enjoyment of the venue.
-If the restaurant lacks character, has unprofessional or unfriendly staff, or has nothing to set it apart, it simply doesn’t provide the lasting impression that you would expect.
-We are surrounded by some of the most beautiful and memorable scenery, offer a unique blend of Asian flavour and French culinary techniques, and we provide the kind of experience that you would expect from a Michelin star in Ubud.
+The ambiance of a restaurant goes a long way to ensure diners’ enjoyment of the venue.
+If the restaurant lacks character, has an unprofessional or unfriendly staff, or has nothing to set it apart, it simply doesn’t provide the lasting impression that you would expect.
+We are surrounded by some of the most beautiful and memorable scenery, offer a unique blend of Asian flavor and French culinary techniques, and we provide the kind of experience that you would expect from a Michelin star in Ubud.

 There is no Michelin star in Bali… yet.